Elsternwick Park

-Elsternwick Park (currently known by its sponsored name Sportscover Arena) is an Australian rules football and cricket stadium in Brighton, a suburb of Melbourne in Victoria, Australia.
+Elsternwick Park (known as Sportscover Arena between 2002 and 2018 because of naming rights) is an Australian rules football and cricket stadium in Brighton, a suburb of Melbourne in Victoria, Australia.
 The name also refers to the wider parkland in which the main oval is located.
-The ground is the administrative and primary central playing base of the Victorian Amateur Football Association.
+The ground is the administrative and primary central playing base of the Victorian Amateur Football Association (VAFA).

 History

 Cricket

 The cricket ground was built on part of the site of the former Elsternwick Racecourse by the Elsternwick Cricket Club, a club which had been established in 1901 through an amalgamation of three local cricket teams.
-The original cost of the development was more than £500, and the ground was formally opened on 9 November 1903 by former Premier Sir George Turner.
+The original cost of the development was more than £500, and the ground was formally opened on 9 November 1903 by former premier Sir George Turner.
 The Elsternwick Football Club, which was playing in the Metropolitan Junior Football Association (later known as the Victorian Amateur Football Association), began playing football on the ground during winter from 1908.